awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

 1. For **Input artifacts**, select the value for **Output artifact** that you noted in step 4 of this procedure\.

-1. \(Optional\) If you want your test action to produce an output artifact, and you set up your build spec accordingly, then for **Output artifact**, enter the value you want to assign to the output artifact\.
+1. \(Optional\) If you want your test action to produce an output artifact, and you set up your buildspec accordingly, then for **Output artifact**, enter the value you want to assign to the output artifact\.

 1. Choose **Save**\.